 PhD University of Leeds | MSc University of Aberdeen | BSc University of York

 Kia ora.
-I grew-up in the United Kingdom, including two years spent in Scotland doing a Masters in Environmental Science and river habitat surveys for the Institute of Terrestrial Ecology.
-I have been involved in community-driven conservation from an early age in a variety of contexts.
-I moved to Wellington in 2002 and love the compact nature of the city, with bush walks and the harbour so accessible, and the fact that I can see tūī, kererū and kākā (honey-eaters, woodpigeon and a parrot) on my walk in to work.
-My current research includes monitoring the Aorangi & Remutaka forest ecosystems in response to control of introduced mammals, a wetland restoration project on the Eastern shore of Lake Wairarapa and a study of urban ecology called People, Cities & Nature.
+I was born and studied in the United Kingdom, including two years in Scotland where I studied for a Masters in Environmental Science and subsequently conducted river habitat surveys for the Institute of Terrestrial Ecology.
+I have been involved in community-driven conservation from an early age in a variety of countries and settings.
+I moved to Wellington in 2002.
+I love the compact nature of the city, its network of bush reserves, hills and sweeping harbour, and the fact that I can see tūī, kererū and kākā (native honey-eater, woodpigeon and parrot, respectively) on my walk in to work.
+My current research is taxonomically diverse; it includes monitoring forest biodiversity in the Aorangi and Remutaka Ranges in response to control of introduced mammals, a wetland restoration project near Lake Wairarapa and a study of urban nature called People, Cities & Nature.

 Theme lead | People, Cities & Nature urban ecology project